r3nderdev/OtaWilmaMobile/README.md

 # THIS PROJECT IS STILL VERY WORK IN PROGRESS

-I have forked the old OtaWilma app project and I have the goal of finishing it.
+I have forked the old OtaWilma Android app project and I have the goal of finishing it.
 If that means fixing the old code or remaking the entire thing from scratch, I'm not sure.

-Please also note that I have _never_ made an android app in my life, so don't expect this to be done quickly.
+Please note that I have ***never*** made an Android app in my life, so don't expect this to be done quickly.
 A **very** optimistic ETA would be the end of the school year, but that will most likely not happen.

 ## Current status:
 I'm still actively learning **Kotlin** and **Android Studio**.
 Right now I can make simple UI that has some basic functionality.

 I've also managed to get the old project open in Android Studio and I have decided that I want to overhaul the UI to use Jetpack Compose instead of XML.
-I will probably use some quite a bit of the old logic once I understand the code better.
+I will probably use quite a bit of the old logic once I understand the code better.

 # Original README: